GDGCatania/GDG_Avatar_PWA/README.md

 # GDG-Avatar
-This tool allow user to create GDG (Google Developer Group) avatar.
+This tool allows user to create GDG (Google Developer Group) avatar and signature.

 ## Install